GENESIS, Brazilian Photographer Sebastiao Salgado’s “Love Letter To The Planet”

 9 Oct 2014

-From Brazilian alligators and jaguars, the Mentawai jungle communities on islands west of Sumatra to the unsettling vanishing icebergs of Antarctica, GENESIS reveals the interconnected web of NATURE and LIFE around the planet.
-It’s a powerful vision of PLANET EARTH and HUMANITY, one increasingly under threat of destruction and extinction in the name of socio-economical “progress” and “development”.
-As highlighted by Salgado in his TED talk, “To build our development, we came to a huge contradiction: that we destroy everything around us.”
+From Brazilian alligators and jaguars, the Mentawai jungle communities on islands west of Sumatra to icebergs of Antarctica, GENESIS reveals the interconnected web of nature and life around the planet, increasingly under threat of destruction and extinction in the name of socio-economical “progress” and “development”.
+As Sebastiao says, “To build our development, we came to a huge contradiction: that we destroy everything around us.”
 GENESIS is a message to the world – to join in the global movement to reverse the destructive patterns imprinted by our society; to defend the beauty of that which sustains Life itself – our planet Earth.

 All Photographs Courtesy © Sebastião Salgado/Amazonas Images-Contact Press Images